How to Read CBD Labels: A Crash Course On Labeling

 As listed on the bag, each gumdrop has 25 mg CBD.

 The reading on the CBD label of a CBD balm will tell you how much CBD is in the entire product.
 In order to know the potency of the CBD balm or lotion you are choosing, compare the amount of CBD to the weight of the product.

 Hempure’s 750 mg balm in a 1 oz jar is stronger than a competitor’s 1000 mg CBD balm in a 2 oz jar.

 Things to Look for on a CBD Product Label | CBD Cheat Sheet

 Before you purchase any CBD product, look out for information on CBD labels:

 THC is the compound in hemp and cannabis that can get you high.
 A CBD label should always tell you how much THC is in the product, and if there is no THC on a CBD label, it should say that too.
 A lot of companies that conduct regular drug tests might test for THC as well, and its presence in your product means that you might fail the test.
 The best way to avoid this is to opt for a zero THC product.

 If a CBD product has no THC it will be clearly stated on the bottle as: Zero THC, 0.0% THC or No THC.

-Every CBD label will tell you whether the product is full-spectrum, whole plant, or isolate CBD.
+Every CBD label will tell you whether the product is broad-spectrum, full-spectrum, or isolate CBD.

 Full-spectrum or whole plant CBD refers to CBD along with other phytocannabinoids, flavonoids and terpenes from the hemp plant.
 Research suggests that these compounds, when taken together, can increase the absorption of CBD by the body, in something known as the entourage effect.
-It’s also possible to retain all of the compounds in the hemp plant but remove all traces of THC, and several manufacturers do so.
+It’s also possible to retain all of the compounds in the hemp plant but remove all traces of THC, and several manufacturers do so - this is called broad-spectrum CBD.

 CBD isolate refers to a product that has isolated the CBD molecule and does not contain any other compounds.